 While this may not make you smile from ear to ear, it can do a couple of good things for you and your family.
 For one, it would allow your child’s schedule to stay somewhat intact.
 Think about all the changes that your child’s life has undergone in the past weeks.
 Removing visits with their other parent would only add to that list of changes.
 The other thing that it would do is limit the degree to which you have to work with your ex-spouse on modifications down the road.
 Take your medicine now rather than having to take your medicine later.

 What about child support?
 Does that still need to be paid right now?

-You can go grab your family court order and take a look to see if there is a coronavirus subsection to your child support orders.
+You can grab your family court order and take a look to see if there is a coronavirus subsection to your child support orders.
 I can promise you that there is no section to be found.
 As a result, you will need to continue to pay child support as ordered or risk consequences for not having done so.
-If you are unable to pay child support right now a court order would be needed in order for you obligation to be waived- at least temporarily.
+If you cannot pay child support right now, a court order would be needed for your obligation to be waived- at least temporarily.